GeorgeKrs/agroapps/README.md

 I have created model factories both for development and testing purposes.
 If you need more data you can run multiple times the command **php artisan app:development-data**

+P.S.
+All users have as password the word: password

 ### Postman APIs
 Moreover, you will find a postman directory (on root project directory) that contains the endpoints both for testing & development.